pushbots/testing-task/README.md

 ### Search page (/):

-- [ ] when you open the home page show a place holder tell the date is loaded
+- [ ] when you open the home page show a place holder till the data is loaded
-- [ ] when the data loaded shold show a 2 date pickers and 2 button
+- [ ] when the data loaded should show a 2 date pickers and 2 button
-- [ ] when you click any "To" or "From" it should open a date picker
+- [ ] when you click any of "To" or "From" it should open a date picker
-- [ ] when you choose a date from the picker it should update the field
+- [ ] when you choose a date from the picker it should update the fields
 - [ ] when you click clear it should clear the two feilds
 - [ ] when you click seach and feilds are empty should display validtion error on each feild
 - [ ] when you click seach and feilds are not empty should go to result page

 ### Search Result page (/result):

-- [ ] when open result page directly from url it should show empty result and a link to search page
+- [ ] when you open result page directly from url it should show empty result and a link to search page
-- [ ] when open it from the search page you there is no result should also show empty result with link
+- [ ] when you open it from the search page you there is no result should also show empty result with link
-- [ ] when when open it from the search page with result it should show hotels card list
+- [ ] when you open it from the search page with result it should show hotels card list
 - [ ] when you type in filter by name field it should filter the cards by name
 - [ ] when you change price slider it should filter the cards by price
 - [ ] when you click sort by name it should sort the cards by name